actions/dependency-review-action/README.md

 ### config-file

 A string representing the path to a configuraton file.
-The configuration file can be local to the repo, or can be a file in an external repo.
-If you are referencing a configuration file located in an external repository, you can use the `OWNER/REPOSITORY/FILENAME@BRANCH` syntax.
+It can be a local file, or a file located in an external repository.
+You can use this syntax for external repositories: `OWNER/REPOSITORY/FILENAME@BRANCH`.

-If the configuration file is located in an external private repository, use the [external-repo-token](#external-repo-token) parameter of the action to specify a token that has read access to the repository.
+If the configuration file is located in an external private repository, use the [external-repo-token](#external-repo-token) parameter of the Action to specify a token that has read access to the repository.

 **Possible values**: A string representing an absolute path to a file, or a file located in another repository: